Inside Scoop: These Spicy, sweet vegan ginger molasses cookies are the perfect holiday treat.

-So, for building your recipe database, especially your healthy holiday dessert or cookie database… these cookies are a win!
+So, for building your recipe database, especially your healthy holiday dessert or cookie database… these vegan ginger molasses cookies are a win!

-Thanks to Mipstick Yvette for passing on this delicious recipe for vegan ginger molasses cookies, these are going to be a constant for us over the next cooler months.
+Thanks to Mipstick Yvette for passing on this delicious recipe for a classic holidays vegan ginger molasses cookie, done healthier, these are going to be a constant for us over the next cooler months.

 Whip up an easy batch of these, and let us know what you think in the comments below.
 And if you’re looking for other healthy and simple sweet treats to add to your holiday prepping, check out these No Bake, Chewy Peanut Butter Chocolate Coconut Cookies.

 Don’t forget to download your 5 Ingredient Cookbook here:

 You're all set!
 Check your email for the deets.

 Vegan Gluten-Free Ginger Molasses Cookies

 - 3 Tbsp coconut oil